Fear of Heights Therapy & Counselling

 Our policy is to help people make a fully balanced & considered decision about undertaking work with us, including both the financial and personal implications.

-Overcome Fear of Heights with our online CBT Course
+Overcome the Fear of Heights with our online CBT Course

-Our 10 session course of Cognitive Behavioural Therapy for Fear of Heights is clinically proven to be effective.
+Cognitive Behavioural Therapy is clinically proven to be effective with anxiety-related problems.

 Using an online learning platform, it is available with 2, 5 or 10 sessions of clinical support either face-to-face in the Wombourne offices, or using Zoom video facilities.